andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 With the exception of the ECOSOC list, none of these directories indicate where the organizations work—only their organizational headquarters.
 As such, there is no systematic way to disambiguate international NGOs, as I define them, from domestic NGOs.
 To account for this, I use an early question in the survey to filter out domestic NGOs.[^17] Organizations that indicate they only work in one country leave the survey early and are not included in this analysis.

 I faced an empirical tradeoff with the survey's sampling strategy.
-I could attempt to calculate accurate population estimates and boost the survey's inferential power by creating probability-based panels of potential participants, but doing so would reduce the possible number of responses significant, especially given the impossibility of distinguishing between domestic and international organizations.
+I could attempt to calculate accurate population estimates and boost the survey's inferential power by creating probability-based panels of potential participants, but doing so would reduce the possible number of responses substantially, especially given the impossibility of distinguishing between domestic and international organizations.
 Additionally, given the composition of the lists, the universe of possible NGO sectors is inherently not representative of the entire INGO sector—the UN's list of ECOSOC-affiliated NGOs is self-selected, and the other lists are domain-based, selecting only organizations focused on education, development, freedom of expression, human rights, and human trafficking.
 Finally, it was impossible to know how many of the organizations listed in these directories were defunct and unreachable.
 Sampling from such an unstable population would result in a small number of usable responses.
 To maximize the chances of identifying the greatest number of *international* organizations in the list, I instead conduct a non-probability list-based internet survey [@AAPOR:2016, 43].
 While this decision increases the number of responses, it limits the inferential and statistical power of the sample and tempers the conclusions and findings.
 Regardless, though results from the survey are not perfectly reflective of the entire global INGO sector, they do reveal important insights and trends about a self-selecting subset of organizations working on education and human rights issues.

 ## Survey details